ViperX7/SubstitutionDecoders/README.md

       -k KEY, --key KEY     Key to use for encryption or decryption
 ```
 ## Limitations in calculating the best guess
-The program has only one limitation that exist in accuracy in guessing
-and showing the suggested output
+The suggested output isn't always 100% accurate, It's just a guess.

-* It depends on size of the string for small pieces of text it may give
+* Accuracy depends on size of the string for small pieces of text it may give
       false guesses

-* By default it is Configured for English it may work for other languages
+* By default it is Configured for English it may or may not work for other languages
-      too

 ### Avoiding Limitations
 * You are supposed to go through the entire list to see if a better option is
     available

 * For any output all possible outputs are shown you can check that
-      or you can use the cypher_scorer to train the algorithm for any othere
+      or you can use the cipher_scorer to train the algorithm for any othere
       language (For training Example have a look at train.py)